On the validity of pre-trained transformers for natural language processing in the software engineering domain: Discussion

 \subsubsection{Internal Validity}

 While we have good reason to believe that the differences between the models we observe are due to the difference in the data used for pre-training the models, we cannot rule out that there may be other reasons for these differences, due to the black box nature of the models.
 Most threats to the internal validity should be mitigated by our construct: a pure analysis of the vocabulary may show artificial differences, but this would not explain the differences we observe with the MLM and fine-tuning tasks.
 And while few random differences for the MLM and fine-tuning may be explainable by alternative hypotheses, we observe clear patterns that match our expectations, including the lack of big differences between the models when general language understanding is required.
-Consequently, we believe that we mitigated all notable threats to the internal validity, other than the limitations of our study we acknowledge in Section~\ref{sec:limitations}.
+We also did not conduct an extensive hyperparameter search for the fine-tuning of the models.
+This means we potentially underestimate the models performance, such that differences between the models could potentially increase or decrease, with other parameters, e.g., learning rates.
+However, since all models use similar architectures (BERT), it is likely that they work best with similar hyperparameters for the same problem.
+Thus, even if our hyperparameters should be suboptimal, it is likely that the differences we observe would be preserved with different hyperparameters.
+Consequently, we believe that we mitigated most notable threats to the internal validity, other than the limitations of our study we acknowledge in Section~\ref{sec:limitations}.